davibc90/cloudwalk_agents_swarm_challenge/README.md

 ├── docker-compose.yaml
 ├── main.py
 ├── requirements.txt
-├── routes/         -> invoke agenst swarm and data ingestion routes ├── config/         -> configuration files for supabase e weaviate vector database clients ├── graphs/         -> main graph, agents subgraphs and other components, such as summarization node and personality node ├── prompts/        -> prompts for each agent
+├── routes/         -> invoking agents swarm and data ingestion routes ├── config/         -> configuration files for supabase e weaviate vector database clients ├── graphs/         -> main graph, agents subgraphs and other components, such as summarization node and personality node ├── prompts/        -> prompts for each agent